Attorney Michael Avenatti, Sometime Scourge To Trump, Now Faces Federal Charges

 Tmrw at 11 am ET, we will be holding a press conference to disclose a major high school/college basketball scandal perpetrated by @Nike that we have uncovered.
 This criminal conduct reaches the highest levels of Nike and involves some of the biggest names in college basketball.— Michael Avenatti (@MichaelAvenatti) March 25, 2019

-Geoffrey Berman, the U.S. Attorney for the Southern District of New York, detailed the alleged scheme in a press conference on Monday.
+Geoffrey Berman, the U.S. attorney for the Southern District of New York, detailed the alleged scheme in a news conference on Monday.
 He described how investigators had recorded a phone call in which Avenatti threatened a lawyer for Nike unless the company met his demands.

 "I'll go and I'll go take $10 billion off your client's market cap.
 But I'm not f***ing around," he said, according to prosecutors.